 How do I update my birth record after I have a court ordered name change?

-If you or your child was born in North Dakota and you are wanting your name updated on the birth record following a name change, you will need to provide our office with the following:
+If you or your child was born in North Dakota and you are wanting your name updated on the birth record following a name change, you will need to mail our office the following:

-- Certified copy of the Court Order changing you or your child's name, which must include the original name on the birth record, the new name and the date of birth.
+- Certified copy of the Court Order changing you or your child's name, which must include the current name recorded on the birth record, the new name and the date of birth.

-- Certified copy of the court's Confidential Information Form, if one was created, which can be used for your original name, the new name and the date of birth if these three items are not included in the court order.
+- Certified copy of the court's Confidential Information Form, if current name recorded on birth record, the new name and the date of birth are not included in the court order.

 - Dated/Signed letter from you requesting our office update you or your child's birth record based on the court order.